Boosting Simple Learners: Main Results

 \Cref{prop:sufficientRank} implies that, from a qualitative perspective, any reasonable class can be boosted to approximate arbitrarily complex concepts, provided that $\gamma$ is sufficiently small.
 From a realistic perspective, it is natural to ask how small should $\gamma$ be in order to ensure a satisfactory level of expressivity.

-\begin{question*} Given a fixed small $\gamma>0$, what are the tasks that can be learned by boosting a $\gamma$-learner for $\B$?
-At which rate does this class of tasks grow as $\gamma\to 0$? \end{question*}
+\begin{question} Given a fixed small $\gamma>0$, what are the tasks that can be learned by boosting a $\gamma$-learner for $\B$?
+At which rate does this class of tasks grow as $\gamma\to 0$? \end{question}

-To address this question we propose a combinatorial parameter called the $\gamma$-VC dimension, which provides a measure for the size/richness of the family of tasks that can be learned by aggregating hypotheses from $\B$.
+To address this question we propose two combinatorial parameters called the $\gamma$-VC dimension and the $\gamma$-interpolation dimension which quantify the size/richness of the family of tasks that can be learned by aggregating hypotheses from $\B$.